gregwinton/paychex-timeclock/README.md

 As it is, the result still could use a bit of polish:

 ## Next Steps
-- remove "maybeHideButtons" logic from WorkShiftFragment.
-I kind of like the look with the buttons disabled.
 - persist data between sessions
     - ponder "saving" active shifts
 - clean up, comment, refactor